Hydrocrop logo Instagram icon Facebook icon

 pH stability

 The pH of a hydroponic feed solution affects the availability of nutrients for the growing plants.
 Most water sources are too alkaline for hydroponic use, so soluble powdered nutrients often include components that help acidify the solution.
 The acidity of the nutrient reduces the amount of further adjustment needed to bring the feed solution pH down to the optimum level.
-The best products not only help bring the pH into the correct range but also buffer the solution, promoting long term pH stability.
+The best products not only help bring the pH into the correct range but also buffer the solution, aiding long term pH stability.
 A stable pH prevents nutrient lockout and promotes consistent plant growth.

 Hydroponic nutrient pH chart